cuiboyuan/weproject/README.md

   - Return the user object with userName of parameter "username"; no request body required.
 - GET "/api/users"
   - Return the all user objects in the database; no request body required.
+- GET ```/api/top/:username```
+  - Request to top the user with the given **username**
+  - Returns status code 200 on success and 404 on failure

+- GET ```/api/logout```
+  - Request to logout the user's account.
+The request will destroy the created session
+  - Returns status code 200 on success and 500 on error
 - POST "/api/newUser"
   - Add a new user object to the database.
 The request body should be of type JSON and formatted as: